j-zaballa/lost-in-europe/README.md

 DATABASE_TYPE=in-memory npm run start:dev
 ```

-We can alse set the variable in the `.env` file.
+We can also set the variable in the `.env` file.

 ```
 # /.env